 It is not considered appropriate, based on the cost and factors of flexibility and control that are important to the Councils, to recommend outsourcing the services in the short to medium term.
 If the Councils wish for the lowest cost services with the potential to make a profit, then the LATC (JV) should be investigated further, i.e. though an approach to the Norse Group in which they are asked to provide a detailed cost estimate for delivery of the services.
-The Council can then make a decision on a LATC (JV) when they have a costed proposal.
-However, should the Councils wish to retain the current level of flexibility and control, particularly with the uncertainty over the implementation of the national Resource and Waste Strategy, then the service should remain in-house or through the setting up of a Lichfield and Tamworth specific LATC.
+The Councils wish to retain the current level of flexibility and control, particularly with the uncertainty over the implementation of the national Resource and Waste Strategy, then the service should remain in-house or through the setting up of a Lichfield and Tamworth specific LATC.
 Given the proximity of the evaluation scores, it is not appropriate to make a firm recommendation on the service delivery model.